All Episodes

 If you look into the Hollow Earth literature to any extent, you'll run across that idea.

-Now, as to whether the underground construction activity of the federal government and other organizations I don't know.
+Now, as to whether the underground construction activity of the federal government and other organizations is related to trying to find this Hollow Earth or find out about it, I don't know.

-Well the mining industry for example in South Africa, their gold mines are much less than
+Well, the mining industry, for example, in South Africa, their gold mines as much as three miles in the ground.

 Three miles?